 Candidates will be asked to submit a letter of application, CV and a portfolio of their best artwork.
 Applications will be assessed based on the following criteria: the artwork the candidate has done outside school lessons and independently; accurate and confident observational drawing/recording from visual sources; evidence of an understanding of the formal elements in art such as shape, proportion, tone and form; use of a wide variety of materials; awareness of other artists/designers and a finished piece.
 Shortlisted candidates will be invited to an interview to discuss their work, art interests, experience and influences.
 Art Scholars are required to make a full contribution to the artistic life of the school, not only in lessons but by taking an active part in clubs and events and advocating art in their year group.

-Candidates will be asked to submit a letter of application, CV and video auditions.
-Candidates should include evidence of the following or equivalent: achievement in examinations and grades in one or more instruments or singing (it is not necessary to have passed Grade 8, provided your video auditions demonstrate that this standard has been reached), membership of and commitment to music ensembles in school or outside school and the names and contact details (including e-mail) of two referees.
+Candidates will be asked to submit a letter of application, CV and a video performance.
+Candidates should include evidence of the following or equivalent: achievement in examinations and grades in one or more instruments or singing (it is not necessary to have passed Grade 8, provided your video performance demonstrates that this standard has been reached), membership of and commitment to music ensembles in school or outside school, and the names and contact details (including e-mail) of two referees.
 Shortlisted candidates will be invited to attend an audition and interview to talk about their musical interests and experience.
 Music Scholars are required to make a full contribution to the musical life of the school as soloists and ensemble performers.